thangarajvisolve/Sample/README.markdown

 OpenSplice DDS is one of several open source implementation of the OMG Data Distribution Service for Real-Time Systems (DDS) standard.

 * OpenJDK is pre-requisite for OpenSpliceDDS.
-Install latest version of OpenJDK.
+Install latest version of OpenJDK (JDK 1.5 minimum required).

 * Download the OpenSplice  version of `OpenSpliceDDSV5.4.1-x86_64.linux2.6-gcc412-gnuc25-HDE.tar.gz` from the following link.[Click here to download](http://www.prismtech.com/opensplice/opensplice-dds-community/software-downloads)